huggingface/blog/annotated-diffusion.md

 ### Attention module

 Next, we define the attention module, which the DDPM authors added in between the convolutional blocks.
 Attention is the building block of the famous Transformer architecture ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)), which has shown great success in various domains of AI, from NLP to protein folding.
-Phil Wang employs 2 variants of attention: one is regular multi-head self-attention (as used in the Transformer), the other one is a [linear attention variant](https://github.com/lucidrains/linear-attention-transformer), whose time- and memory requirements scale linear in the sequence length (as opposed to quadratic for regular attention), as proposed in ([Shen et al., 2018](https://arxiv.org/abs/1812.01243)).
+Phil Wang employs 2 variants of attention: one is regular multi-head self-attention (as used in the Transformer), the other one is a [linear attention variant](https://github.com/lucidrains/linear-attention-transformer) ([Shen et al., 2018](https://arxiv.org/abs/1812.01243)), whose time- and memory requirements scale linear in the sequence length, as opposed to quadratic for regular attention.

 For an extensive explanation of the attention mechanism, we refer the reader to Jay Allamar's [wonderful blog post](https://jalammar.github.io/illustrated-transformer/).